81 Ceti: Planetary system

 In July 2008, the planet 81 Ceti b was announced by Sato and collaborators, along with 14 Andromedae b and 6 Lyncis b.
 The planet was found to be a super-Jupiter, with 5.3 times the mass of Jupiter.
 It takes 953 days for it to complete its orbit around the star.
+The planetary parameters were updated in 2023.